+LANDSCAPE TRANSFORMATION

-LANDSCAPE TRANSFORMATION Resilient and ecologically functioning designs focus on creating landscapes that can handle new climate trends, help mitigate further climate damage, and work to preserve and generate resources for human use.
+Resilient and ecologically functioning designs focus on creating landscapes that can handle new climate trends, help mitigate further climate damage, and work to preserve and generate resources for human use.
 An ecological design approach integrates both human and non-human communities and systems into landscapes.
 By considering humans and other organisms collectively and treating both groups as important contributors to the health and resilience of each other, we can steward landscapes with the ability to adapt and recover from large-scale flood events while also reducing the frequency and negative impacts of small-scale flooding.
 There are six key factors to consider in the design and management of resilient landscapes: context; ecosystem drivers; connections; biodiversity; redundancy; and scale.
 These factors contain both ecological and social dimensions, which must be addressed synergistically to identify the opportunities and constraints for transforming flood-prone areas into resilient landscapes that adapt to changing conditions and provide public amenities for communities.

-Figure 6.1 Key Factors in Resilient Landscape Design Context
+Figure 6.1 Key Factors in Resilient Landscape Design

+Context

-Figure 6.2 Understanding the Context of a Resilient Landscape Project (a) The 100-yr and 500-yr floodplains of the Washington Canal and South River affecting the MacArthur Avenue neighborhood in Sayreville are mapped along with existing soils (b) and land cover (c) to better understand the potential for future flooding and the types of habitats that can be enhanced and restored.
-(Credit: Rutgers Cooperative Extension) RESILIENT LANDSCAPE DESIGN | CHAPTER 6 The design process begins with a clear understanding of the physical landscape, its land use history, and the current community culture.
+The design process begins with a clear understanding of the physical landscape, its land use history, and the current community culture.
 The physical properties of a site, including soils, geology, hydrology, and landscape position provide the foundation for realizing the ecological potential of a project.
 Past land uses provide important information regarding potential contamination or subsurface structures, as well as underlying causes for current ecological stressors.
 Built infrastructure, land use, and human activity provide a framework for embedding a design into the social fabric of the community.
 An ecological design project strives to minimize negative impacts on the environment by building on the living processes of a site to support both human and non-human biological communities.
-Ecosystem Drivers Natural and human-derived disturbances have both direct and indirect impacts on ecosystems.
-Resilient ecological designs work to mitigate the impacts of negative drivers where possible while also creating sustainable landscapes that can absorb periodic natural disturbances.
-Significant drivers impacting flood prone landscapes and ecosystems include land cover transitions, changes in hydrologic regimes, climate change, invasive species (both plants and animals), and pollution.
-Land cover change in New Jersey is exemplified by the historic conversion of forest to agricultural land, and more recently urbanization.
-The trajectory and long-term sustainability of restored ecosystems will be influenced by historic changes in soil conditions, as well as inputs and stressors from surrounding urbanized landscapes.